f3-factory/F3com-data/routing-engine/main.md

 &rArr; `main\Home.php`, `Main\hoME.php` or `MAIN\HOME.php` will not load!

-If you need to define a custom case handling, you can set the `AUTOLOAD` variable as an array of a path and a custom function. (new in version 3.3.1)
+If you need to define a custom case handling, you can set the `AUTOLOAD` variable as an array of a path and a custom function.
 Let's say that all your filenames are uppercase.
 Then instead of defining `$f3->set('AUTOLOAD','classes/'`, you should define:

 ```php
 $f3->set('AUTOLOAD',array('classes/',function($class){